sigmdel/xiao_esp32c6_sketches/resources/README.md

 There is a simple way to add a locally defined custom board definition to a project.
 See [Custom Embedded Boards](https://docs.platformio.org/en/latest/platforms/creating_board.html#installation) and [boards_dir](https://docs.platformio.org/en/latest/projectconf/sections/platformio/options/directory/boards_dir.html#projectconf-pio-boards-dir).

 Hopefully, a future release of the `espressif32` platform will include a correct board definition and the problem will become moot.
+In the meantime, this definition [has been proposed](https://github.com/pioarduino/platform-espressif32/pull/46).